stealify/ecmascript-book/book/README.md

 let b = { prop: "hello" } as const;
 ```

-In Stealify/ECMAScript/JavaScript files, you use type assertions to achieve the same thing.
+In Stealify / ECMAScript / JavaScript files, you use type assertions to achieve the same thing. example.js
 ```ts
 // type is { prop: string }
 let a = { prop: "hello" };